Directive: Annual contractor reporting

 - The annual reporting of information as specified in part 1 shall be submitted to Technical Safety BC no later than January 15 of each calendar year.

-- Submission of the spreadsheet as outlined in Part 2 is required to be submitted using the link provided.
+- Submission of the spreadsheet as outlined in Part 2 is required to be submitted via the licensed contractors online services account.

 - The submission of spreadsheet as outlined in Part 2 will constitute a declaration by the licensed elevating devices contractor.